 Now when you are looking at one of my paintings, I bet you’ll be able to identify some of the objects I used to create the marks.
 If something looks like it’s been embedded, it probably has been.
 The more I experiment with these, um, experiments, the more ideas I have to explore.
 I hope you enjoy exploring with me!

-Collages, mixed-media, experiments, ACEO/ATCs (Artists Trading Cards) – www.cobaltbluedreams.com (it directs to my Etsy shop)
+Collages, mixed-media, experiments, ACEO/ATCs (Artists Trading Cards) – www.cobaltbluedreams.com (it directs to my Etsy shop) (no longer active, everything is on my website now)

-Small works, studies for paintings – www.cbdartist.com
+Small works, studies for paintings – www.cbdartist.com (no longer active, everything is on my website now)

-Large works – www.demolay.com/artwork
+Large works EVERYTHING – www.demolay.com/artwork

 Sign up to be a Studio Insider to get a fabulous coupon for my artwork in April!
 Or see the end of the article below on how to get the coupon early.